taylor224/cloudencoder/README.md

 ## Features
 * HTTP API for submitting jobs to a redis-backed FFmpeg worker
-* FTP and S3 storage (AWS, Digital Ocean Spaces and Custom S3 Providers supported)
+* Local save and FTP and S3 storage (AWS, Digital Ocean Spaces and Custom S3 Providers supported)
 * Web Dashboard UI for managing encode jobs, workers, users and settings
 * Machines UI/API for scaling cloud worker instances in a VPC
 * Database stored FFmpeg encoding presets